-2) Experiments on Different Environments: In this subsection, we compared the performances of the methods mentioned above on different environments including four indoor sequences (Fighting, Intelligent room, Meeting room and Dance bootstrapping) and two outdoor sequences (WaterSurface and Highway).
+2) Experiments on Different Environments: In this section, we compared the performances of the aforementioned methods on different environments including four indoor sequences (Fighting, Intelligent room, Meeting room, and Dance bootstrapping) and two outdoor sequences (WaterSurface and Highway).
 The Fighting sequence was captured by ourselves with the length of 300.
 We labeled the ground truths of the frames on every 10 frames.
 The resolution with 352×288 was used for the experiment.
-The Intelligent room sequence has a length of 300 and a resolution of $320 \times 240$ .
+The Intelligent room sequence has a length of 300 and a resolution of 320×240 .
 According to [29], the frames range from 82 to 299 are provided with ground truths when the person starts to walk into the room.
 The WaterSurface and Meeting room sequences contain dynamic backgrounds.
 The former is of the length of 633 and the latter is of the length of 2964.
-Both sequences are in the resolution of 160×128.
+Both sequences are in the resolution of 160×128 .
 According to [37], for each sequence, 20 ground truths are provided on the key frames to evaluate the performances of the algorithms.
-The Highway sequence has a length of 1700 and a resolution of $320 \times 240$ .
-The ground truths are provided in the range of 470 to 1700.
-For the Dance bootstrapping sequence, it has a length of 747 with the resolution of 384×240.
+The Highway sequence has a length of 1700 and a resolution of 320×240 .
+The ground truths are provided in the range of 470-1700.
+For the Dance bootstrapping sequence, it has a length of 747 with the resolution of 384×240 .
 All the ground truths of the frames are provided.
-We ran 9 algorithms on 6 sequences.
+We ran nine algorithms on six sequences.
 The results of the average similarities on the sequences are shown in Table V. The results in bold font highlight the highest average similarity among all the methods on the same sequence.
 The proposed JVFSD-RPCA outperforms other methods on four sequences.
-In another two sequences, the competitiveness of our method
+In another two sequences, the competitiveness of our method is almost the same as GoDec on Meeting room sequence and RPCA on Dance bootstrapping sequence.
+Some examples of the foreground extraction results are shown in Fig. 9.
+The second column shows the ground truth of the corresponding frame.
+Our result is shown in the third column.
+We can see that the proposed method performs well on all the sequences.
+However, some of the algorithms, like RPCA-ME, PCA, and GMM do not work well on WaterSurface and Meeting room sequences.
+RPCA works well on most of the sequences.
+However, if the moving objects stay for a while in a fixed location of the scene, RPCA cannot extract the entire foreground of the object.
+Differ from RPCA, the proposed JVFSD-RPCA pursuits the sparsity not only in space but also in time and exploits the frames with slight motion to provide more genuine backgorund pixels for low-rank decomposition.
+With these situations, JVFSD-RPCA is much more competitive than RPCA.
+In the eighth and the eleventh columns of Fig. 9, we can find that the MD method is quite sensitive to noises and KDE cannot perform well on Meeting room, Highway, and Dance bootstrapping.